ploneintranet/ploneintranet.theme/README.rst

   node -v

-If any node.js troubles are encountoured in the standalone installation, it is recommended to install nodeenv.
+If any node.js related problems are encountered during the standalone installation, it is recommended to install nodeenv.
 Nodeenv is a isolated environment to install node.js packages, nodeenv uses virtualenv::

     # in your virtualenv